-The Company has agreed to accept a \$1.0 million return of inventory sold by the Company during the prior fiscal period ended March 31, 2023, at the request of a prime contractor and related to a project that has been delayed.
+The Company agreed to accept a \$1.0 million of inventory sold by the Company during Fiscal 2023, at the request of a prime contractor and related to a project that has been delayed.
 The Company is a subcontractor to the prime contractor on the delayed project, and there currently are no known issues with the product, nor is there currently any contention that there are issues with the product.
 Up to mid-July 2023 the Company believed the probability of the occurrence of a loss associated with this matter was remote.
-After meeting with the prime contractor beginning in mid-July 2023, the Company agreed to reassess the situation and agreed on August 7, 2023 to accept the inventory return.
-We have recognized a pretax loss contingency of \$0.2 million, comprised of \$1.0 million in Accrued Liabilities representing the sales value of the good sold, and \$0.8 million in Prepaid Expenses and Other Current Assets representing the estimated value for the goods to be returned in the future.
+After meeting with the prime contractor beginning in mid-July 2023, the Company agreed to reassess the situation and agreed on August 7, 2023, to accept the inventory return.
+In the three months ended June 30, 2023, we recognized a pretax loss contingency of \$0.2 million, comprised of \$1.0 million in accrued liabilities representing the sale value of the inventory and \$0.8 million in prepaid expenses and other current assets representing the estimated value of the inventory to be returned in the future.
+In the three months ended September 30, 2023, the inventory was returned, and the accrued liability was paid.
+As of September 30, 2023, there were no outstanding contingencies related to this inventory.